 I’m you’re friend at CBB so please sign up using my KOHO referral link.

 You can also use my referral code CanadianBB if the link doesn’t work for you.

 How Does KOHO Make Money?

-As you may already know KOHO is not a bank that charges fees for just about everything which is why this service is unique.
+As you may already know, KOHO is not a bank that charges fees for almost everything, so this service is unique.

-When it comes to the Early Payroll program KOHO makes no money from that service as it’s free.
+When it comes to the Early Payroll program, they make no money from that service as it’s free.

-They want to help Canadians which I absolutely love and appreciate as I’m sure other customers will.
+They help Canadians which I absolutely love and appreciate, as I’m sure other customers will.

 - Interest On Loans you take out

 - Account fees are some of the highest bank fees you’ll ever pay, upwards of $220 a year KOHO says.

 The only time you’ll get charged for using KOHO is if you have a free account and make an international purchase or if you take money out of an ATM that charges its own fee.
 (This is the foreign exchange fee charged by Visa to use their network globally.)